 4. It’s too expensive

 Nooooo!
 Like any Sport Science service there will be a cost attached to it, but it doesn’t have to be expensive.
-One of the main reasons that we set up ithinksport was to make Sport Psychology more accessible by providing affordable services.
-This is part of the reason why we’re developing a range of online courses and webinars so that we can reach more people without cost being a barrier.
+One of the main reasons that I set up ithinksport was to make Sport Psychology more accessible by providing affordable services.
+This is part of the reason why I'm developing a range of online workshops and webinars so that I can reach more people without cost being a barrier.

 5. It’s only for athletes with ‘issues’

 Nope!
 It’s also about supporting those who are performing well and want to maintain that form.
-We work with a mix of people – some who come to us for a specific purpose (e.g. motivation, confidence, anxiety), and others who just want more information on a particular topic (e.g. mental toughness).
+I work with a mix of people – some who come to me for a specific purpose (e.g. motivation, confidence, anxiety), and others who just want more information on a particular topic (e.g. mental toughness).

-Thanks for reading and please get in touch if you’d like us to work with you.
+Thanks for reading and please get in touch if you’d like me to work with you.